 We will also cruise in our fleet of Zodiacs in the UNESCO World Heritage Site of the Ilulissat Ice fjord.
 The Ice fjord is where we find the Sermeq Kujalleq Glacier, one of the most active and fastest moving in the world at 62 ft.
 (19m) per day and calving more than 15 sq. mi.
 (35 sq km) of ice annually.

 The west Greenland coastline is a rich mixture of fishing communities, tiny islands and complex coastal waterways.
 We will be making an expedition stop here to explore the Greenlandic landscape.
-The community at Itilleq is always excited at our arrival and we have a long-standing tradition of a little friendly sporting competition with the locals.
-Today may be a chance for you to stretch your legs and challenge our friends at Itilleq—or to cheer on the our squad (who may well need all the help they can get!).

 We will make our journey down spectacular Sondre Stromfjord, and early risers will have a chance to experience its beauty.
 Sondre Stromfjord is one of the longest fjords in the world and boasts 100 mi.
 (168 km) of superb scenery!
 Kangerlussuaq, the town at its eastern mouth, means 'the big fjord.'
 Although the fjord crosses the Arctic Circle, like the oceans here, it does not freeze.
 Locals can thank ocean currents for this, making this part of Greenland a center for whaling and fishing all year.
 The United States built an air base at Kangerlussuaq in WWII due to the relatively mild weather and strategic proximity to Europe.
 Although the military base closed in 1992, the strip is now Greenland's main international and domestic airport.